Is the Samsung Galaxy S8 still worth buying in 2024

 In 2017, Donald Trump was sworn in as President of the United States; the Duke and Duchess of Cambridge announced their third child, and Catalan independence is making headlines.

-The Galaxy S8 was released the same year.
+The Galaxy S8 was released in the same year.

 Three years later, the world has changed in unexpected ways.
-COVID-19 had spread at an alarming rate worldwide at the time of writing.
-It is now considered a global pandemic and is expected to change how we live for the foreseeable future.
+COVID-19 had spread worldwide at an alarming rate at the time of writing.
+It is now considered a global pandemic and is expected to change our lives for the foreseeable future.

-In the mobile space, relatively little has changed.
+In terms of mobile devices, relatively little has changed.

-Smartphones are faster than ever, but that happens with each iteration, so nothing new.
-The most important features in 2020 will be high HZ displays, larger batteries, and cameras with excellent low-light performance.
-The recently unveiled Galaxy S20 offers an excellent blend of all three.
+Smartphones are faster than ever before, but this happens with every new version, so there is nothing new.
+The most important features in 2020 will be high-HZ displays, larger batteries and cameras with excellent low-light performance.
+The recently launched Galaxy S20 offers an excellent mix of all three.

-The Galaxy S20 is superior to the Galaxy S8.
-The S10 is as well.
-However, their superiority isn’t so great that the difference is comparable to seeing a DVD for the first time after watching VHS for a decade.
+The Galaxy S20 is superior to the Galaxy S8, and so is the S10.
+However, the difference is not so great that it is comparable to watching a DVD for the first time after a decade of watching VHS.

-The big secret is that top-tier 2017 specifications, such as those found in the S8 will still be relevant in 2024.
-Processors, RAM, displays, and cameras remain excellent.
-Many newer mid-range devices perform similarly, with one major difference: they are nowhere near as premium and pleasant to hold.
-That is the primary distinction between the S8 and a newer mid-range device like the Galaxy A51.
+The big secret is that the top specifications of 2017, such as those of the S8, will still be relevant in 2024.
+Processors, RAM, displays and cameras are still excellent.
+Many newer mid-range devices have similar performance, with one big difference: they are not nearly as premium and comfortable to hold.
+That’s the main difference between the S8 and a newer mid-range device like the Galaxy A51.

-Another distinction is the price, and there is a significant price difference between the Galaxy S8 and a new mid-range smartphone.
+Another difference is the price, and there is a significant price difference between the Galaxy S8 and a new mid-range smartphone.

-For example, a refurbished Samsung Galaxy S8 in Grade A (very good) condition costs around £185.
-For the same level of performance, a mid-range smartphone released in the last 6 months will cost between £350 and £450.
+For example, a refurbished Samsung Galaxy S8 in condition A (very good) costs around £185.
+A mid-range smartphone launched in the last 6 months will cost between £350 and £450 for the same performance.

-The price difference between a Galaxy S8 and a Galaxy S20 is even more pronounced.
-The SIM-free Samsung Galaxy S20 costs £799.99 at the time of writing, which is more than four times the price!
-The question is, what do you lose if you buy a Galaxy S8?
+The price difference between a Galaxy S8 and a Galaxy S20 is even more significant.
+The SIM-free Samsung Galaxy S20 costs £799.99 at the time of writing, more than four times the price!
+The question is: what are you losing by buying a Galaxy S8?
 What are you willing to give up?

 The most significant shortcomings